 FS.COM cable management provides an engineered solution for managing high-density cabling applications, delivering increased performance to match the demands of data center applications.
 Use FS.COM Vertical and Horizontal Cable Managers on the sides of racks to manage premise cables, patch cords, and jumper cords.

 - Four styles: Finger duct, D-rings, Brushed, Telephone Line

 - Structure: Single-sided, Double-sided

 - Available in a variety of heights, depths, and widths (rack up to 45 U)

 - Vertical manager door opens to the right or left with single knob; the horizontal manager has a snap-on cover

 - Rigid vertical manager trough minimizes movement when installed on the end of a row or racks; full rectangular base supports heavy cable bundles

 - Vertical cable managers feature panels that support various optional cable management accessories to divide the interior space and manage cable slack

 - The panel on dual-sided vertical managers are movable and allow for flexibility in the volume of cable management space

-- Wide variety of accessories include cable ties, cable management rings, cable lacing bars, J-hook and wire loom.
+- A wide variety of accessories include cable ties, cable management rings, cable lacing bars, J-hook, and wire loom.